Inside: Children’s book suggestion for every day in April – unforgettable stories, creative plots, and imaginative illustrations. Updated for 2021.

 Scientists decided to search for survivors anyway.
 This gripping true story of the hunt for eight dolphins will have you sitting on the edge of your seat, crying tears of joy (we did), and marveling at the astonishing bond between people and animals, and the power of hope.

 April 15 – Leonardo and the Flying Boy, Laurence Anholt (Leonardo da Vinci’s Birthday)

 I’ve always been fascinated by Leonardo da Vinci’s mind and inventions and had read quite a few books about him before I had kids.
-So I had my eye out for a good book to introduce this colorful person to my children for a while, and this is the first book I’ve found that is suitable for the very young.
+So I had my eye out for a good book to introduce this colorful person to my children without overwhelming them, and this is the first book I’ve found that is suitable for the very young.